-- Support the school ethos. - Receive and read information regarding their son or daughter's behaviour. - Receive and read Support and Intervention plans. - Use the complaints procedure to register concerns.
+- Support the school approaches to help pupils make more positive choices. - Receive and read information regarding their son or daughter's behaviour. - Receive and read Support and Intervention plans. - Use the complaints procedure to register concerns. - Communicate with the school regarding any issues that may impact on their child's emotional wellbeing.